Randolph McKinnon

 Randolph Hugh McKinnon (July 22, 1917 – c.
 June 10, 2006) was a provincial politician from Alberta, Canada.
 He served as a member of the Legislative Assembly of Alberta from 1959 to 1967 sitting with the Social Credit caucus in government.
 During his time in office McKinnon served as a cabinet minister in the government of Premier Ernest Manning from 1964 to 1967.

 Political career

 McKinnon ran for a seat to the Alberta Legislature in the new electoral district of Strathcona West as a candidate for the Social Credit party in the 1959 Alberta general election.
 He defeated three other candidates in a hotly contested race with less than half the popular vote to pick up the seat for his party.

 McKinnon ran for a second term in the 1963 Alberta general election.
 He won a higher popular vote defeating three other candidates with a sizable majority.

 After the election Premier Ernest Manning appointed McKinnon to the Executive Council of Alberta on July 31, 1964, giving him the Education portfolio.
-McKinnon ran for a third term in the 1967 Alberta general election.
-This time McKinnon would be defeated finishing a close second out of four candidates.
+McKinnon ran for a third term in the 1967 Alberta general election, but was defeated finishing a close second out of four candidates.
 He lost to Progressive Conservative candidate Don Getty.